 Note: You may prefer to float and resize the Command Assistant tab so that it easily shows more information.

-9. Click in the Fields parameter and select the Fields by File tab and enter xe in the Filter / File Name:
+9. Click in the Fields parameter and select the Fields by Table tab and enter xe in the Filter / Table Name:

-10. Expand the file xEmployee and hold down the Shift key, select xEmployeeIdentification and then xEmployeePostalCode and press Enter.
+10. Expand the table xEmployee and hold down the Shift key, select xEmployeeIdentification and then xEmployeePostalCode and press Enter.
 Your Assistant dialog should now look like the following:

 Note: The FIELDS parameter has been expanded in this image.